Scrivito/scrivito_section_widget/README.md

 ```

 If your App defines a class Video, you have to check if it defines the blob attribute.
+You can delete the class in your app if nothing more is defined by the class.

 ```ruby
 class Video < Obj